boechat107/boechat107.github.io/_posts/2014-02-25-travelling-salesman-problem-tsp.md

 can be used, selecting the free vertex whose distance from the tour is the greatest.

-Suppose $C$ as the distance between two vertexes, $i$ and $j$ as vertexes already in the tour and $r$ as the free vertex selected as potinted above.
+Suppose $C$ as the distance between two vertexes, $i$ and $j$ as vertexes already in the tour and $r$ as the free vertex selected as pointed above.
 The vertex $r$ must be inserted in the tour obeying the follow equation
 $$\min C_{ir} + C_{jr} - C_{ij}$$